Gynecology in ancient Rome: Vaginal bleeding and discharge

 Vaginal bleeding is the expulsion of blood from the vagina.
 Galen described a woman suffering from this condition, or what he described as the "female flux".
 Other names for this condition included the "abnormal flux", "menstrual flux", and "hemorrhage of the uterus".
 Juvenal was a Roman poet notable for his Satires.
 In these works, he occasionally described what we know to be vaginal discharge, which is the collection of cells, bacteria, and liquid used to protect and lubricate the vagina.
 He wrote about a "great torrent of sheer lust" running down a woman's legs at the idea of engaging in "energetic" interactions with a man.
 Juvenal also stated that "No woman will say no to her moist vulva", and he describes an adulteress coming home with a fluid on her dress, possibly semen or vaginal discharge.

-Premenstrual syndrome

-Modern doctors define premenstrual syndrome as a syndrome resulting in several abnormalities in women before menstruation.
-These abnormalities consist of symptoms such as irritability and mood changes.
-Ancient Roman doctors may have noticed this disease in women.
-They stated that menstruation occurs all at once in a specific moment each month, it is possible this theory was designed to account for the syndrome.